edgio-docs/edgio-docs/src/guides/v7/security/getting_started.md

 3. In the **Name** option, type *My Access Rule*.
 4. From the **Add an Access Control** option, select **IP**.
 5. Click **Add Blacklist**.
-6. Specify an IP address from which suspicious traffic originates.
+6. Add an IP address from which suspicious traffic originates by typing it and then pressing `ENTER`.
-7. Specify an additional IP address on a separate line.
 Repeat this step as needed.

     [View sample configuration.](/images/v7/security/getting_started_access_rules.png)